 And it's by mainstreaming, by platforming, by helping disseminate the messages of someone like Alex Jones the day after the Boston bombing when all of his rhetoric is counterfeit.

-I want to say, in fairness to Alex, which isn't even in fairness to him, he does constantly evoke past acts, like the 7-7 bombing in Oklahoma City, the Aurora shooting, and a lot of that is evidence, in quotes, that he's presenting to reinforce his arguments, but a lot of it's stuff we've gone over in the past, or it would require Way too much time to get into.
+I want to say, in fairness to Alex, which isn't even in fairness to him, like he does constantly evoke past acts, like the 7-7 bombing and Oklahoma City.

-But Doug, the most devastating evidence is that Rob Dew, my news director, constantly argues with his defense intelligence brother-in-law, who is actually pretty high up in it, and he's on the Army Marathon team, and he can run 24 miles in his sleep.
+Constantly argues with his defense intelligence brother-in-law, who is actually pretty high up in it, and he's on the Arnie Marathon team, and he can run 24 miles in his sleep.

-He was running, he was pretty much fine, and they came over and said, you're dehydrated, we're pulling you out, because he was up towards the front, coming up to the finish line right before all this happened.
+We're pulling you out because he was up towards the front, coming up to the finish line right before all this happened.

 I don't even know if that's true, but Alex says it.